Adasha/wrap-chars/README.md

 - `word` type can't differentiate between words and punctuation.
 To work around this, pre-wrap characters and make use of `skipClass`.
 - Certain (unlikely) combinations of HTML mark-up can cause empty elements to be added when `wrapSpaces` is `true` and `split` is equal to `word`.
 Can be fixed with minor HTML reformatting.
+- CodeQL flags a couple of lines for passing DOM text directly into HTML.
+Since elements are removed first I am not convinced this is an issue.

 ## Version history